aiven/devportal/docs/products/flink/howto/create-jar-application.rst

    * Review and accept the terms of service by checking the box.
    * Click **Upload version** to upload your JAR file.

-7. After the upload, you will be redirected to the application's overview page.
+7. After the upload, you are redirected to the application's overview page.
 8. To deploy the application, click **Create deployment**.
 In the **Create new deployment** dialog:

    * Select the application version to deploy.